jiyewushen/CircularFillableLoaders/README.md

             app:cfl_wave_color="#3f51b5" />
 ```

-You must use the following properties in your XML to change your CircularImageView.
+You can use the following properties in your XML to change your CircularImageView.

-#####Properties:
+##### Properties:

 * `app:cfl_progress`        (integer)   -> default 0
 * `app:cfl_border`          (boolean)   -> default true